This task describes how to track and manage application defects during the development process.

 In the Defects module, click New Defect in the Defects grid toolbar to open the New Defect dialog box.
 Fill in the fields.
 For user interface details, see New Defect Dialog Box.

 In addition to creating defects directly in ALM, you can also import defects to your ALM project from Microsoft Excel.
 To import defects, you must first install the appropriate add-in.
-For details, see Data Import from Microsoft Word and Microsoft Excel .
+For details, see Microsoft Excel add-in and Microsoft Word add-in.

 You can link defects to requirements, tests, test sets, test instances, runs, run steps, business process tests, flows, and other defects.